qiskit-community/qiskit-machine-learning/SECURITY.md

 2. **Response Time**: We will acknowledge your report within 3 business days and provide you with an estimated time frame for resolving the issue.

-We kindly ask that you do not open a public GitHub issue about the vulnerability until we have had a chance to investigate and, if confirmed, address it.
-We are committed to working with you to coordinate a public disclosure timeline that allows us to release a fix and inform our users.

 ### Untrusted models
 Be careful when running untrusted models.
 Models are programs running them is equivalent to exposing your system to potentially untrusted code[^data-poisoning-sources].